teamdigitale/teamdigitale.governo.it/en/people/alessandro-sebastiani.md

 In recent years, I worked again for Telecom Italia, I led the technical transformation of a project operating on the entire network, leveraging the introduction of innovative open source technologies and Agile development methodologies.
 I built a strong background on relational databases, NoSQL, BigData and Time-series DB, as well as on different development technologies (microservices) and Javascript and DevOps frameworks.

-I was a co-founder member of retisenzafrontiere.org, a non-profit association against the digital divide that aims to provide the most modern connectivity technologies in areas with poor coverage, with a DIY approach.
+I was a co-founder member of retisenzafrontiere, a non-profit association against the digital divide that aims to provide the most modern connectivity technologies in areas with poor coverage, with a DIY approach.
 I have a passion for home automation and IoT, on which I invest a large part of my free time.

 I love practicing sports and I especially love mountain biking.
 These  hobbies sometimes bring me away from my family that in spite of everything still supports me..